loyjoy/academy/analytics/kpi/kpi.md

 # Key Performance Indicator (KPI) 📈

-#### Track the performance of your live chatbots, better understand your customers' behavior and see your KPIs skyrocket by using the LoyJoy Analytics Dashboard.
+#### Track the performance of your live experiences, better understand your customers' behavior and see your KPIs skyrocket by using the LoyJoy Analytics Dashboard.
 ________________________
 1. [Find your way](#1-find-your-way)
 2. [KPI tab at a glance](#2-kpi-tab-at-a-glance)